-- 11.1.1 The Council has determined the following categories for refuse removal:- - 11.1.1.1Residential (domestic customers) maximum of one removal per week. - 11.1.1.2Accommodation Establishments maximum of one removal per week, based on the following formula:- - (a) 1 to 3 units = basic charge for one dwelling. - (b) 4 to 6 units = basic charge for two dwellings. - (c) 7 to 10 units = basic charge for three dwellings. - (d) 11 to 20 units = basic charge for five dwellings. - (e) 21 plus units = basic charge for ten dwellings. - 11.1.1.3Business/ Commercial/ Industrial (Non Bulk) maximum of two removals per week.
+- 11.1.1 The Council has determined the following categories for refuse removal:- - 11.1.1.1 Residential (domestic customers) maximum of one removal per week. - 11.1.1.2 Business/ Commercial/ Industrial (Non Bulk) maximum of two removals per week.

-Businesses situated in residential areas will only be serviced once a week. - 11.1.1.4Business/ Commercial/ Industrial (Bulk) maximum of three removals per week. - 11.1.1.5Business/Commercial/Industrial (Bulk) four or more, with a maximum of seven removals per week. - 11.1.1.6Additional removals More than the maximum removals as per 11.1.1.1 11.1.1.5.

-11.1.2 Registered Indigents receive their refuse removal service either fully or 50% subsidised every month, as determined by Council on an annual basis.
+Businesses situated in residential areas will only be serviced once a week. - 11.1.1.3 Business/ Commercial/ Industrial (Bulk) maximum of three removals per week. - 11.1.1.4 Business/Commercial/Industrial (Bulk) four or more, with a maximum of seven removals per week. - 11.1.1.5 Additional removals More than the maximum removals as per 11.1.1.1 11.1.1.4. - 11.1.2 Registered Indigents receive their refuse removal service either fully or 50% subsidised every month, as determined by Council on an annual basis.

 - 11.2.1 Where two or more customers on a premises make use of the compulsory solid waste disposal service the customers are billed as per the category in par 11.1.1 above. - 11.2.2 Body Corporates who take the responsibility for the payment of basic water, basic sewer and refuse removal services on behalf of the individual owners/ sectional title owners may apply in writing for a rebate on refuse removal charges.
 To qualify, a central collection point for refuse as agreed with Council must have been created.
 If approved, a rebate of 20% will be applied.
-If no application is received the full charges will be levied. - 11.2.2.1Special tariff arrangements determined and approved by Council from time to time for specific developments.
+If no application is received the full charges will be levied. - 11.2.2.1 Special tariff arrangements determined and approved by Council from time to time for specific developments.
 In terms of the current arrangements, all developments with ten or more units that have created a central collection point for refuse as agreed with Council may qualify for a reduced tariff as determined by Council on an annual basis.
 The Body Corporate or individual owners may apply in writing for a rebate.
 If approved, a rebate of 20% will be applied.
-If no application is received the full charges will be levied
+If no application is received the full charges will be levied. - 11.2.3 Other tariffs may be applicable which has been determined by the Town Engineer or Council by special agreement with specific clients.
+This will only be considered when special circumstances prevail.

-11.3.1 The respective Business/ Commercial/ Industrial (Non - Bulk) tariffs as per paragraphs 11.1.1.3 above will be applicable to all municipal buildings, pump stations, waste water works, water treatment works, etc.
+11.3.1 The respective Residential and Business/ Commercial/ Industrial (Non - Bulk) tariffs as per paragraphs 11.1.1.1 - 11.1.1.4 above will be applicable to all municipal buildings, pump stations, waste water works, water treatment works, etc.